SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

 At the same time, Kennedy has received praise for his fight against unhealthy food in the USA, which he believes is a contributing factor to many Americans being overweight.
 He is critical of pesticides, genetically modified crops, and ultra-processed foods – a message that has gained a large following on social media, where both health profiles and "momfluencers" have jumped on board.

-On Thursday, Trump nominated Kennedy as Minister of Health with responsibility for pharmaceutical and vaccine oversight as well as food safety.
-To take office, he requires Senate approval.
+Last Thursday, Trump nominated Kennedy as Minister of Health with responsibility for drug and vaccine oversight as well as food safety.
+To take office, he needs approval from the Senate.
 The mere nomination has, however, stirred up strong emotions in public health circles.

 I don't want children or adults to be forced to suffer or die just to remind us that vaccines work, says Mandy Cohen, head of the US Centers for Disease Control and Prevention (CDC), in an AP interview.